 In October, 1787, malt is two pounds five shillings a quarter.
 Malt was bought by the Trustees and given to the poor.

 The Trustees and Overseers at their meetings appear to have given relief in money, and also money for rent, besides giving large quantities of Knaresborough cloth for shirts, shifts, etc., coats, clogs, shoes, peticoats, gowns, handkerchiefs, etc., and some were also given their assessment for relief.
-The times were bad for the poor people apparently, for we find the same people receiving relief for many years.
+The times were bad for the poor people apparently, with the same people receiving relief for many years.
 Many widows came into the House often bringing large families with them.
 The children were not allowed to stay very long in the House, being put out as apprentices to various people in the district.
-Six and seven years was a common age for apprenticing, and there is one instance of a child aged two years being put out.
-Obviously this latter case has been simply one of what we should call now boarding out.
+Six and seven years was a common age for apprenticing, and there is one instance of a child aged two years being put out, although this latter case was simply one of what becae known as boarding out.
 Apparently the town's people were compelled to take the town apprentices.
 There are many instances recorded where an unfortunate ratepayer was required to take an apprentice.
 Even imbeciles were apprenticed but promptly sent back.
 If a tradesman refused to take one he had to pay ten pounds.
-Occasionally we find a girl exchanged for a boy and vice versa.
+Occasionally, a girl was exchanged for a boy and vice versa.
 In one case three guineas was given with the apprentice besides the usual clothes because he had a tumour under his chin, the Committee agreeing to take the boy back if the "said tumour should prove of bad consequence."
 Dr Bullough had an apprentice aged 7 years, and a Dr. Billam also had an apprentice put to him.

 THESE buildings have been erected near the junction of Wood Lane and Wakefield Road, at Rothwell Haigh, and the site comprises eighteen and a half acres, which provides ample space for future extension, the present accommodation of the Workhouse and Infirmary being for 450.
 The administrative portion of the buildings, stores, laundry, boiler house, etc., have been designed large enough for a building twice the size, so it will be seen that the possible need for future extension is well provided for.